-What is an Alcohol Ankle Monitor?
+What is an Alcohol Ankle Monitor

 Alcohol ankle monitors are worn around the ankle that measure levels of alcohol present in a person's perspiration.
 You may have heard about them on TV.
-Ttelevision shows are writing them into their scripts leading to popularity.
+Television shows are writing them into their scripts leading to popularity.
 Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez have been photographed wearing them.

-Who makes them?
+Who makes them

-How does it work?
+How does it work

 The device is small enough to fit discreetly under a baggy pant leg.
 It only weighs about 1/2 pound and fits comfortably 24 hours a day 7 days a week.
 Random samples of your perspiration report at least once an hour are on display for the presence of alcohol.
 The results are available over the Internet through a modem.
 The bracelet measures not only alcohol levels, but also attempts at tampering and removal.
-That means if you try to take it off, or interfere with its ability to test you in anyway, it will know and tell your judge.
+That means if you try to take it off, or interfere with its ability to test you in anyway, it will know and tell your Judge.
 The bracelet is waterproof so it will be safe while in the shower.

-When are SCRAM Devices helpful?
+When are SCRAM Devices helpful

-Are Ankle Alcohol Monitors expensive?
+Are Ankle Alcohol Monitors expensive